EvilKanoa/CIS2520/assignments/assign2/README.md

 ****************************
 The provided testing program will create some sample data to view how well the hashing function performs.
 The data used for the testing program is ~60 of the top 100 web sites world-wide.
 Given that the hashing function is designed for a password manager, this was deemed reletively appropriate data.

+Histograms highlighting the functions performance can be seen within the `assets/` folder given a variaty of table sizes.

 **********
 Complexity
 **********